CBS Creating ‘Silence of the Lambs’ Sequel Series, ‘Clarice’

-In 1988, Thomas Harris released the psychological horror novel The Silence of the Lambs.
+In 1988, Thomas Harris released the psychological horror novel The Silence of the Lambs, which is always worth a review.
 Only a few years later, in 1991, the film of the same name was released.
 The Jonathan Demme directed picture was incredibly successful and went on to win huge at both the box office and at awards shows.
 In fact, it’s one of only 3 films to win all top five competitive Oscar categories.
 Years later, in 2013, NBC’s Hannibal began.
 The series took characters from Harris’ world of Hannibal Lecter, and, though beloved by fans, was canceled after 3 seasons.
 So, clearly, Silence of the Lambs has worked quite a bit of success.
 It’s now been announced that CBS is creating a sequel series to Silence of the Lambs, entitled Clarice.
 What do we know about it so far?

 Hello, Clarice.
 Here’s What We Know So Far

 In Silence of the Lambs, Clarice Starling (Jodie Foster) is a young FBI trainee with plenty to prove.
 She’s asked by Jack Crawford to help out with a case by interviewing the notorious cannibal and serial killer, Hannibal Lecter.
 The two form a strange bond and she is ultimately able to solve the case.
 Though the film’s sequel, Hannibal, has a much different plot, it’s unclear whether Clarice will include anything from that film as canon.
 As of now, the new show is just set to be about the events following The Silence of the Lambs.